-The matter below has been described in detail in points II/1.3.1. és III/1.
-"Investment Properties" of the Notes to the financial statement.
+The matter below has been described in detail in point II.1.3.1 and in point III.1 of the Notes to the consolidated financial statement.

 Investment properties of the Company are valued based on the fair value model.
 Market value of the investment properties are determined for every period end.
 Valuation is based on internationally accepted valuation methods, using the three internationally acceptable method (cost-based method, market-based comparison, cash-flow based method), where the value of the property is determined using the precautionary principle.

 Gain or loss arising in the period from valuation effect of investment properties is accounted though the profit and loss statement (other operating revenue or loss).